-Under Florida workers’ compensation law, providers can appeal disallowance or adjustment notices by filing a petition with the Department of Workers’ Compensation (DWC) within 45 days.
+Under Florida workers’ compensation law, providers can appeal a payment disallowance or adjustment by filing a petition with the Department of Workers’ Compensation (DWC) within 45 days of receiving notice.

 How to File a Petition

-Providers who wish to contest a payment disallowance or adjustment notice must file a petition with the DWC within 45 days of the date of the notice.
+Providers who wish to contest a payment disallowance or adjustment must file a petition with the DWC within 45 days of the notice date.

 Providers must use the Petition For Resolution of Reimbursement Dispute Form to file a petition.

-1. All documentation supporting the allegations stated in the petition, and
+- Include all documentation supporting the allegations stated in the petition

-If any documentation supporting the petition is missing, the Department may dismiss the petition.
+If the provider fails to submit supporting documentation, the DWC may dismiss the petition.

 Carrier’s Obligation

-Once served, the carrier must respond within 30 days and include all documentation substantiating their disallowance or adjustment.
-If the carrier fails to respond, it waives its right to object.
+Once the carrier receives the petition, it must respond within 30 days and submit all documentation substantiating its disallowance or adjustment.
+If the carrier fails to respond within 30 days, the carrier waives all objections to the petition.

 Department’s Determination